INCLUDED FOR A LIMITED TIME WITH OUR FERMENTATION KIT!

 And we at Body Ecology agree.

-- We recommend a probiotic diet rather than a probiotic pill.
+That’s why for decades, I’ve touted the incredible benefits of a probiotic diet FIRST, rather than a probiotic pill.

-And there is a reason for this.
-In 2008 the National Institutes of Health launched the Human Microbiome Project (HMP), which has helped scientists identify and keep track of the microbes that we harbor.
-These days, the media is buzzing with news on the human microbiome.
+In 2008 the National Institutes of Health launched the Human Microbiome Project (HMP), which has helped scientists identify and keep track of the microbes that we harbor — in other words, our “microbiome”

 But what is the human microbiome?

-It is the term that scientists use to describe the communities of microbes living in and on the body.
+The microbiome refers to the communities of microbes living in and on the body.
 In other words, the microbiome is your inner ecosystem.

 If you do a little digging, you will find a lot of information about fermentation and wild ferments, which advocate the use of whey, kombucha, kefir grains, or a salt brine when making fermented foods.